 We all know time truly shows how far we have come...

-those we are struggling with mental health.
+help those who are struggling with mental health.

 officially recognized as a nonprofit organization.

-Anxiety Gaming hosted a charity event called Legends vs Dragons where Imagine Dragons got to play face to face against 5 of the top League of Legends players.
+Anxiety Gaming hosted a charity event called Legends vs. Dragons where Imagine Dragons played face to face against 5 of the top League of Legends players.
 We raised over $125k and had over 100k viewers.
 This event is held as

-Rise Above the Disorder.
 Rise Above the Disorder was born to offer help and

-RAD attended Twitch con to spread
+RAD attended Twitch Con to spread

-awareness in mental health.
+awareness about mental health.

-Started the #YOUARERAD campaign.
+Started the #YouAreRAD campaign.

-RAD volunteer program, Positivity, Squad, gave the opportunity to have volunteers help make a positive outlook onto the RAD community.Whatever the case may be, our overwhelming love and support for many,we hope
+RAD volunteer program, Positivity Squad, was established to give volunteer opportunities to help make a positive outlook within the RAD community.Whatever the case may be, our overwhelming love and support for many,we hope

 Learn more about the RAD Team, follow our efforts to change the world,